fdifrison/MyPythonRepo/README.md

 * CheatSheet -> where command are divided by argument
 * Codes -> where i put the "useful" codes i create
-* PythonBooks -> all the books i found usefull on the subject (ofc I have an hard copy of each one of then at home..)
+* PythonBooks -> all the books i found usefull on the subject (ofc I have an hard copy of them!)

 Enjoy!